-F. Course Evaluations
+B. Course Evaluations

-For AY 2017-2018, the mean and median student evaluation of teaching score for CM courses was 4.34/5.00.
-The standard deviation for the same time period was 0.40 points.
-The mean student evaluation of teaching score for the Technology and Construction Management department was 4.35/5.00 with a standard deviation of 0.37.
+For AY 2019-2020, student evaluations of teaching were only collected in the fall semester because of COVID-19.
+The university as a whole did not collect any student evaluations of teaching for that semester.
+The mean and median student evaluation of teaching score for CM courses was 4.25/5.00.
+The standard deviation for the same time period was 0.37 points.
+The mean student evaluation of teaching score for the Technology and Construction Management department was 4.20/5.00 with a standard deviation of 0.35.

-G. Senior Exit Surveys
+C. Senior Exit Surveys

 Each semester, graduating seniors are asked to complete a survey that assesses their perceived level of preparedness across each of the 20 student learning outcomes.
 In addition, this instrument also collects information about the courses and/or individuals who most contributed to these outcomes and job placement information.
-For AY 2017-2018, the mean perceived level of preparedness for all SLOs was 3.74/5.00 with a standard deviation of 0.34 points.
+For AY 2019-2020, the mean perceived level of preparedness for all SLOs was 4.10/5.00 with a standard deviation of 0.29 points.
 The figure below shows the distribution of scores for the senior exit surveys.
-SLO #5 (scheduling) appears to be significantly lower than other areas and will be discussed in section five.
+SLO #11 (surveying) appears to be significantly lower than other areas and will be discussed in section five.

-H. Senior Exit Interview
+D. Senior Exit Interview